 - 3.4.1 The London Plan Policy S5 'Sports and recreation facilities' sets out the need for local authorities to assess the need for sports and recreation facilities at the local and subregional level, and to ensure that there is a sufficient supply of facilities.
-Local authorities are also expected to plan strategically to accommodate future forecast demand by securing sites for a range of sports and recreation facilities. - 3.4.2 In 2019 the Council prepared a Playing Pitch Strategy needs assessment, which provided an up to date assessment of supply and demand for playing pitches across the borough.
-Building on this evidence base, the Council is now preparing a Physical Activity and Healthy Lifestyles Strategy, which will seek to provide a comprehensive strategy for the future management of sports and recreation facilities in Lewisham.
+Local authorities are also expected to plan strategically to accommodate future forecast demand by securing sites for a range of sports and recreation facilities. - 3.4.2 In 2019 the Council prepared a Playing Pitch Strategy needs assessment, which provided an up-to-date assessment of supply and demand for playing pitches across the Borough.
+Building on this evidence base, the Council developed a five-year Physical Activity Strategy which launched in June 2023.
+This strategy provides a comprehensive plan for the development of sport and physical activity in Lewisham until 2028 and sits alongside the Indoor Sport Facilities Assessment which guides the principles for the future management and development of sports and recreation facilities in Lewisham until 2033. - 3.4.3 The 2020 COVID-19 pandemic had a significant impact the landscape of sport and physical activity across the country; and for this reason, the Council will be updating the 2019 Playing Pitch Strategy within the next year.

-3.4.3 For the purposes of this document, sports and recreation facilities have been taken to include indoor sports halls, swimming pools and outdoor sports playing pitches (including grass and artificial grass pitches) as identified by the council's Playing Pitch Strategy.
-It is noted that a number of sport facilities across London are provided by the education sector which are only available for private use, or have restricted hours on when the community use able to use these facilities.
+3.4.4 For the purposes of this document, sports and recreation facilities have been taken to include indoor sports halls, swimming pools and outdoor sports playing pitches (including grass and artificial grass pitches) as identified by the council's Playing Pitch Strategy.
+It is noted that a number of sport facilities across London are provided by the education sector which are only available for private use or have restricted community use hours at these facilities.